 Brain biology could influence drug addiction

-In their study, which was published last week in the journal Science, the researchers studied 50 different pairs of siblings.
+In their study, which was published in the journal, Science, the researchers studied 50 different pairs of siblings.
 One of the siblings suffered with some form of addiction while the other did not.
-They tested the siblings by measuring their impulse control in certain tasks whilst at the same time monitoring their brain activity.
+They tested the siblings by measuring their impulse control in certain tasks while at the same time, monitoring their brain activity.
 They found that these pairs scored lower across the board for impulse control when compared with other people.
 Further brain scans of the siblings revealed abnormalities that are not present in the brains of the majority of the population.
 Two such abnormalities include less dense white matter in the front portion of the brain (that suggests poorer self-control) and an increase in grey matter in the middle portion of the brain (indicating a higher likelihood of forming habits).
-Since both the addict and non addict sibling displayed the same abnormalities it is reasonable to conclude that their different brain structure could be a potential cause of addictive behaviour, not an effect of the addictive behaviour itself.
+Since both the addict and non-addict sibling displayed the same abnormalities, it is reasonable to conclude that their different brain structures could be a potential cause of addictive behaviour, not an effect of the addictive behaviour itself.

-Lead author of the study, neuroscientist Karen Ersche, said the following, “There is a biological basis why people suffer from addiction.
+Lead author of the study, neuroscientist, Karen Ersche, said the following: “There is a biological basis why people suffer from addiction.
 This study suggests that some brains predispose some people to become addicted, should they decide to use drugs.”
-Ersche went on to say, “Drug addiction is the disease of the brain.
+Ersche went on to say: “Drug addiction is the disease of the brain.
 It's not a lifestyle choice.
-It falls in the same category as other psychiatric disorders that are serious and have a basis in the brain.”
+It falls into the same category as other psychiatric disorders that are serious and have a basis in the brain.”

-The main question raised by this study appears to be; why do some people with these brain abnormalities become addicts while others are able to avoid the trap?
-Choice of lifestyle, environmental factors and general life experience could all provide possible answers to this question.
-What this research has made perfectly clear is that drug addiction is a disease of the brain, not a personality flaw or a sign of being weak willed.
-The study highlights the importance of proper drug education and the necessity for addicts to receive support, guidance and therapy.
+The main question raised by this study appears to be: why do some people with these brain abnormalities become addicts while others are able to avoid the trap?
+Choice of lifestyle, environmental factors and general life experiences could all provide possible answers to this question.
+What this research has made perfectly clear is that drug addiction is a disease of the brain, not a personality flaw or a sign of being weak.
+The study highlights the importance of proper education and the necessity for addicts to receive support, guidance and therapy.